Expectations Matter.

 Expectations lie at the heart of all macroeconomic and financial decision-making.
 At the individual level, our expectations determine how much we consume and how much we save.
 At the aggregate level, expectations drive credit market conditions, a country's price level, investment, and output.

-Global Inflation Expectations: Evidence of Heterogeneous and Synchronized 'Mistakes'
+Cross-Country Inflation Expectations: Evidence of Heterogeneous and Synchronized 'Mistakes'

 "Generalizations about the outcome of well-known tests of full-information rational expectations are not ubiquitous across countries.
 The implication is that there is no one-size-fits-all approach to modeling the Expectation Formation Process."
 Excerpt from Paper